 As an artist, Kellen is a director, dramaturg, and performer.
 He approaches performance as a charged site at the intersections of affect, representation, corporeality, and material practice.
 As such, the theatre offers a space for interrogating and undoing historical formations of race, gender, class, sexuality, and access.
-Recently, He has directed productions of Argentine playwright Lola Arias’s A Kingdom, a Country or a Wasteland, in the Snow and María Irene Fornés’s Mud.
+Recently, he has directed productions of Argentine playwright Lola Arias’s A Kingdom, a Country or a Wasteland, in the Snow and María Irene Fornés’s Mud.
 He has performed in fox mirror forest by the Becky Collective as well as The Collected Works’ site-specific production of Jean Genet’s The Balcony at the San Francisco Mint.
-He has also served as a dramaturg for productions of Lucas Hnath's A Doll's House, Part 2 at the Repertory Theatre of St. Louis, Athol Fugard's A Lesson From Aloes at Z Below, San Francisco, and for productions of Athol Fugard’s “Master Harold”…and the Boys and Fraser Grace’s Breakfast with Mugabe at the Aurora Theatre, Berkeley.
+He has also served as a dramaturg for productions of Lucas Hnath's A Doll's House, Part 2 at the Repertory Theatre of St. Louis, Athol Fugard's The Road to Mecca and A Lesson From Aloes at Z Below, San Francisco, and for productions of Athol Fugard’s “Master Harold”…and the Boys and Fraser Grace’s Breakfast with Mugabe at the Aurora Theatre, Berkeley.